This is a finish-my-story contest where all you have to do is write the ending in 500 words or less.

 Instead of unlatching, I check my monitors.
 First, assess the situation.
 I had set a countdown clock based on 8 hours of air.
 If the courier’s estimate was good, he should have plenty of air left.
 But he could still be injured.
 Unconscious.

 I went through my options.
 Legally, I could report this to Control and stay in my seat.
 The duty to render aid on a Mayday does not extend to space walks.
 Legally, all I had to do was wait here until the courier’s pilot climbed aboard or death was confirmed.
 I could even earn a small commission just giving the ship a push in the right direction for a Halcyon recovery crew.

 I run through all my options twice, but the truth is, I’m a spacer.
 And in space, a spacer renders aid.
 Because this could happen to anyone.
 Mom would agree.

 I send Control a quick update, half hoping they’ll tell me to sit tight.
 I get no response.
 That happens in the Belt.
 Dead patches run throughout.
 With shaking hands, I unlatch and climb into my suit.
 I move slowly and deliberately.
 I think through every action.

 Before I know it, I’m opening the hatch of Courier-112.
 So far, Control and the ship’s own comp have been so secretive, I half expect red lights and sirens when I pull the inset lever to reveal the wheel.
 Instead, the wheel begins to turn itself.
 The pilot told the ship to let me in.
 That doesn’t mean he’s conscious, I remind myself.
 He could have set the sequence before passing out.

 The hatch opens, revealing the clear film of a gel seal.
 A courier ship is too small for a separate decompression chamber.
-Only the seal separates the cabin’s oxygen and space.
+Only the seal separates the cabin’s oxygen and open space.
 Through the film, I see the top of the pilot’s head.
 He’s wearing a suit and helmet as well.
 He does not move.